Exchange Search Not Working? Diagnose Search Issues in Server

 10. Reseed Index content

 This is a procedure to reseed the index catalog.
-If you have a copy of database this command will reseed the index content and create a copy of it.
+If you have a copy of the database this command will reseed the index content and create a copy of it.

 11. Reseed specific source index content